 Application 20-001 (1040 Wildwood Lane) - Approved

 Application 20-006 (6476 & 6478 Bay Street) - Approved

 Application 20-008 (2159 Chairlift Place) - Not approved

 Application 20-009 (817 Younette Drive) - Approved

 Application 20-011 (8055 Pasco Road) - Approved

 Application 20-012 (5566 Gallagher Place) - Approved

-After suspending all committee, board and working group meetings in mid-March in an attempt to slow the spread of COVID-19, the District of West Vancouver is preparing to resume meetings via electronic communication facilities.
+After suspending all committee, board and working group meetings in mid-March in an attempt to slow the spread of COVID-19, the District of West Vancouver is resuming meetings via electronic communications facilities.

 Members of the public are able to attend committee meetings in person in the Municipal Hall Council Chamber.
 The public will be able to listen to, and provide input during electronic meetings.
 For your health and safety, physical distancing and enhanced cleaning and sanitization protocols have been implemented.
 If you are not able to attend a meeting in-person, written submissions regarding matters that fall within the committee’s mandate to consider can also be submitted to staff liaisons and will be circulated to members prior to a meeting for their information.